 Max Planck School of Photonics (MPSP)

-The field of photonics is a dynamic scientific discipline as well as catalyst and key technology for various research areas and innovative branches of industry.
 Germany plays a central role in modern photonics research and education within Europe.
-Researchers embedded in a diverse landscape of universities and research organizations reveal excellent contributions to all relevant disciplines connected to photonics: from Attosecond physics to quantum optics, from fundamental research to industry-oriented applications.
+German researchers established in a diverse landscape of universities and research organizations produce excellent contributions to all photonics-related disciplines and fields: from attosecond physics to quantum optics, from fundamental research to industry-oriented applications.

-The MPSP connects the most promising junior researchers with the best scientists within the German research of photonics.
-From the beginning, students are actively and sustainably integrated into the German research system.
-They are integrated in research groups and contribute to the unique research infrastructure at the different institutions with their projects.
-Thanks to coordinative workshops and training programs, a close network is established between the various actors, thus facilitating get-togethers of the most renowned researchers and emerging scientists of the German photonics landscape.
-The MPSP connects leading guest researchers and university scientists across different locations, disciplines and institutes, thereby enabling the qualification of the best international young scientists in an environment of excellency.
+The MPSP connects the most promising junior researchers with the best scientists within the photonics landscape in Germany, across different nationwide locations, disciplines, and institutes.
+From the beginning, students are actively encouraged to participate and establish themselves in the German research system.
+They join research groups of their choice and contribute to the unique research infrastructure with their projects.
+Social events, workshops and training programs bring together emerging scientists as well as the most renowned scientists within the German photonics field and helps to establish a close network between the various actors.
+The MPSP thus educates the best international junior scientists in an environment of excellence.